 Not necessarily; the nutritional breakdown of both of these options really depends on which other ingredients are mixed in with the oats.

-Whether preparing baked oats or a bowl of oatmeal, for the healthiest option, limit added sugar and include healthy add-ins such as chia seeds or flaxseeds.
+Whether preparing baked oats or a bowl of oatmeal, for the healthiest option, limit added sugar and try including healthy add-ins such as chia seeds or flaxseeds.

 To make more of a complete breakfast, serve these bars with any of the following recipes: